arnolddevos/epsilonio/README.md

 ## Architecture

 The API is defined in `trait Signature { ... }`.
-The idea is that alternative implementations of one API can be tried.
+The idea is that alternative implementations can be tried.

 In this iteration, the implementation is spread over three traits `Structure`, `Interpreter` and `Synchronization`.
 These are composed to form the `api` object.